kanaka/mal/README.md

 ### Haskell

-Install the Haskell compiler (ghc/ghci), the Haskell platform and either the editline package (BSD) or the readline package (GPL).
-On Ubuntu these packages are: ghc, haskell-platform, libghc-readline-dev/libghc-editline-dev
+The Haskell implementation requires the ghc compiler version 7.10.1 or later and also the Haskell parsec and readline (or editline) packages.

 ```
 cd haskell